 2)For Koki Niwa Wood

-The combination of fast-speed rubbers and stable pure wood blade ensures the players do loop drives in the short court or block back the ball in a more active way.
+The combination of fast-speed rubbers and stable pure wood blade ensures the players do loop drives in the short court or actively block back the ball.

 Forehand: Victas V>15 Limber, Butterfly T05, XIOM Omega V Pro, Donic F1 Plus